 How long do I have to file a motorcycle accident lawsuit?

-The standard statute of limitations in Illinois is within two years of the accident.
+Illinois’s standard statute of limitations is within two years of the accident.
 If the injuries affected your memory or left you incapacitated, you may be able to file an accident claim beyond this statute.

 An experienced lawyer knows how to handle the different aspects of a motorcycle accident case.
 They will be able to help you file a claim, deal with the insurance company, and represent you in court, if necessary.